jrc03c/fs-extras/readme.md

 fsx.rmDirsSync(allDirs)
 ```

 All of the above functions have asynchronous versions.
 Simply omit the "Sync" at the end of the function name.
-For example, the asynchronous version of `getAllFilesRecursiveSync` would be `getAllFilesRecursive`.
+For example, the asynchronous version of `getFilesRecursiveSync` would be `getFilesRecursive`.

 The async functions return a Promise, but you can also pass a callback to them.
 Either style is fine!
 For example, both of these styles work just fine: